The Process

 Details of how we prepared for the Assembly included:

-- compiling descriptions of each step of the assembly
+- Compiling descriptions of each step of the assembly into guidance documents for eg Participants, organisers, moderators

-This was a list of things that we thought people would find helpful before joining the assembly.
+This was a list of things that the Assemblies team thought people could find helpful before joining the assembly.

 - XRUK Strategic Comms Presentation Sept 2024